Džanan Musa: Brooklyn Nets (2018–2020)

-On April 12, 2018, Musa declared for the 2018 NBA draft, where he was expected to be a first round selection.
-On June 21, he was selected with the 29th overall pick by the Brooklyn Nets.
-On July 12, the Nets signed Musa to a rookie scale contract.
-During his rookie season, Musa has had multiple assignments to the Long Island Nets of the NBA G League.
+On 12 April 2018, Musa declared for the 2018 NBA draft, where he was expected to be a first round selection.
+On 21 June, he was selected with the 29th overall pick by the Brooklyn Nets.
+On 12 July, the Nets signed Musa to a rookie scale contract.
+During his rookie season, Musa had multiple assignments to the Long Island Nets of the NBA G League.

-On November 19, 2020, Musa was traded to the Detroit Pistons in a three-team trade.
-On December 21, 2020, Musa was waived by the Pistons.
+On 19 November 2020, Musa was traded to the Detroit Pistons in a three-team trade.
+On 21 December 2020, Musa was waived by the Pistons.

 Anadolu Efes (2021)

-On January 13, 2021, Musa signed a 2.5 year contract with Anadolu Efes of the Turkish Basketball Super League.
-On June 27, 2021, Efes used their option to exit from their mutual contract and Musa became a free agent.
+On 13 January 2021, Musa signed a 2.5 year contract with Anadolu Efes of the Turkish Basketball Super League.
+On 27 June 2021, Efes used their option to exit from their mutual contract and Musa became a free agent.
 His short run with the Turkish club had four EuroLeague appearances and a short playing time total of 12 minutes.
 He also played in eight Turkish league games, averaging 11.4 points per game.

 Río Breogán (2021–2022)

-On July 21, 2021, Musa signed with Río Breogán of the Liga ACB.
-Musa became one of Río Breogán's most legendary players, by helping them sealing participation in the Copa del Rey de Baloncesto for the first time in more than 30 years.
-Musa's best moments in a Río Breogán jersey include two games against Valencia Basket, scoring 33 points (44 PIR) and 31 points (47 PIR), a game-winner against Breogán's arch-rivals Obradoiro CAB or his 25 points in Week 1 against CB Canarias.
-He got injured in April against Bàsquet Manresa.
-He won several Player of the Week awards and two Player of the Month awards, and is set to win his first Liga ACB MVP of the Season which would make him the first Río Breogán player to ever win the most prestigious individual award in Spanish basketball.
+On 21 July 2021, Musa signed with Río Breogán of the Liga ACB.
+In just one season, Musa became one of Breogán's most legendary players, by helping them sealing participation in the Copa del Rey for the first time in more than 30 years.
+Musa's best moments in a Breogán jersey include two games against Valencia Basket, scoring 33 points with 44 PIR and 31 points with 47 PIR, and a game-winner against Breogán's arch-rivals Obradoiro.
+He won several Player of the Week awards and two Player of the Month awards, and topped it off with the Liga ACB MVP of the Season award, which also made him the first Breogán player to ever win the most prestigious individual award in Spanish basketball.

-Real Madrid (2022–present)
+Real Madrid (2022–2025)

-On July 14, 2022, Musa signed a two-year deal with reigning Spanish champions and EuroLeague finalists Real Madrid.
+On 14 July 2022, Musa signed a two-year deal with reigning Spanish champions and EuroLeague finalists Real Madrid.
+In 2023, he played a crucial role in Real Madrid winning the 2023 EuroLeague Championship.
+He was named to the 2022-23 All-EuroLeague First Team.
+On 8 July 2024, Musa renewed his contract with the Spanish powerhouse for an additional season.

+Dubai Basketball (2025–present)

+On 7 July 2025, Musa signed with Dubai Basketball of the ABA League.